 "If I wanted to be scared I'd go to a haunted house," she explained.
 "It's a really bad idea; it's not a good prank."
 Source.

-For the record, this Phantom Clown business was not caused by Stephen King.
+For the record, the original Phantom Clown business was not caused by Stephen King.
 King's It (below) terrorized children (as a novel in 1986 and a TV movie in 1990), but please note, only after I published my treatments on the discovery of the "Phantom Clown" wave of 1981 (first in magazine articles and later in my 1983 first edition of Mysterious America).